 Yes.
 Ethno-linguistic peoples lists tend to have uniform definitions and global standards and generally yield "apples-to-apples" results.
 However, an ethnic (cultural-ethno-linguistic) peoples list allowing language, religion, caste and/or cultural distinctives to define a people group can occasionally introduce a bit of "apples-to-oranges" comparison.
 National and local people group researchers in one area of the world may use slightly different definitions based on their perception of onsite realities compared to another area of the world.
 Each may differently evaluate the barriers of acceptance.
 Even with these limitations, the hope is that an ethnic peoples list can help continue to define the church planting task of the Great Commission.

-No. Unimax peoples may involve distinctives such as education, political and ideological convictions, historical enmity between clans or tribes, customs and behaviors, etc. that are not considered in the current Joshua Project list of ethnic peoples.
+Not fully.
+Unimax peoples may involve distinctives such as education, political and ideological convictions, historical enmity between clans or tribes, customs and behaviors, etc. that are not considered in the current Joshua Project list of ethnic peoples.
 In certain parts of the world such as South Asia, where extensive caste research has been done, a much clearer church planting picture is emerging.
 In these areas an ethnic peoples list is moving closer to a unimax peoples listing.
 In other parts of the world, there will be barriers of acceptance that will only be determined once workers are on-site.
 Therefore, all lists of peoples will be estimates until the task is completed.
 While the Joshua Project list offers a certain level of understanding regarding people group church-planting needs, it is not a complete unimax peoples list.
-The World Christian Encyclopedia estimates approximately 27,000 total unimax peoples.
+The original U.S. Center for World Mission / Ralph Winters estimates were approximately 24,000 total unimax peoples.